TechnicalCoderji/CLI-Projects/README.md

 ### 2. pattern of ALL Alphabets using Symbols 🔠🔣
 code for printing (A TO Z) and (0 TO 9) in user given symbols pattern

+### 3. COIN and DICE GAME 🎮🎲
+code for GAME🎮 to toss up numbers of COIN🪙 and DISE🎲.